John Hawdon (colonial settler)

 John Hawdon (1801—1881) was an English-born colonial settler of New South Wales.
 He is associated with the area around Moruya, particularly Kiora and Tuross Head, on the South Coast of New South Wales, Australia, although he was also a pioneering landholder of other areas of the colony.
+He had a reputation as a 'land taker', all his land having been taken from its traditional owners, either by a land grant or squatting licence.

 Early life and family background

 Hawdon was born at Wackerfield (near Staindrop), Durham, England, prematurely, on 29 June 1801.
 His father was also named John and his mother was Elizabeth (née Hunt).
 His father, John Hawdon (1770—1845), was described as a 'yeoman', indicating that he came from a social stratum above a free-born labourer but was not a member of the gentry.
 As well as farming, Hawdons' father was an officer in the Staindrop Gentlemen and Yeomanry (later Staindrop Volunteer Cavalry), a volunteer force raised during the Napoleonic Wars; initially he was a second lieutenant, later rising to the rank of captain.

 Hawdons' father's 520 acre farm was mainly used to breed and grow sheep.
 The land had in earlier times been owned by the Hawdon family, but was, by Hawdon's father's time, a part of the estate associated with Raby Castle.
 Hawdon was the eldest of three sons.
 His younger brother William Hawdon (1812-1879) stayed in England and later took over the running of the family farm.